Werenode/IOTPAY_guide/README.md

 On the main screen, start by entering the two VC IDs involved in the payment.

-If you’re logged in as the managerFrom, you’ll see a form with the following fields:
+If you're logged in as the managerFrom, you'll see a form with the following fields:

 | Field | Description |
 |-------|-------------|